STEMPremier/celula/.github/ISSUE_TEMPLATE/new-css.md

 ---
 name: New Styles
 about: This is the template for new styles for the design system.
-title: Create Styles for [DESIGN SECTION]
+title: Create Styles for [SECTION]
 labels: Story, Style
 assignees: ''